Helsinki Airport: Opening and the first intercontinental service (1952–1960s)

 The planning of a new airport for Helsinki began in the 1940s, when it became obvious that the Helsinki-Malmi Airport could not handle the increasing number of passengers or the new, heavier aircraft.
 A new site was found some 20 km from Helsinki city centre, in an area that today belongs to the city of Vantaa (until 1971 Vantaa was called Helsingin maalaiskunta).
 Some of the construction work was done by prison laborers.
 The airport opened temporarily in July 1952 for that year's Summer Olympics, held in Helsinki.

 The first two Aero Oy DC-3 aircraft, OH-LCC Tiira with its captain Olli Puhakka and first officer Pertti Uuksulainen, and OH-LCD Lokki, landed in Vantaa on 26 June 1952, and the first scheduled international airplane to land on the airport was the DC-6 B Torgil Viking of Scandinavian Airlines on 26 October 1952.
 While Aero (now Finnair) used Helsinki-Malmi Airport, charter flights were directed to the new airport on 26 October 1952.
 The airport originally had a single runway, the second runway being built four years later in 1956, and the first airplane hangar was also built in the same year.
 The airport also received its first radar in the same year.
 Regular jet flight operations began in 1959.

 A new passenger terminal opened in 1969, while the first transatlantic service to New York was inaugurated on 15 May 1969.
-A contiguous fence around the entire airport area was built in spring 1973.
+A contiguous fence around the entire airport area was built in the spring of 1973.

 During this time period, the airport was also called Seutula Airport after the nearby village Seutula.